WRS Steps 7-12 Practicum

 - Develop and maintain an Individual Progress Monitoring Record.

-- Demonstrate mastery of lesson plan procedures with an emphasis on both accuracy and fluency for the upper steps of the program (documented and approved by Wilson Trainer).
+- Demonstrate mastery of lesson plan procedures with an emphasis on both accuracy and fluency for the Upper Steps of the program (documented and approved by assigned Wilson® Credentialed Trainer).

 - Demonstrate an understanding of advanced language concepts through accurate teaching with multisensory procedures.